xjtlu-lug/ics-notes/README.md

 `courseID + authorName` + suffix, default prefix for `courseID` is `CSE`

-eg. `207-dexhunter.md` is CSE207 written by DexHunter
+eg. `207-dexhunter.md` is a review material for CSE207 written by DexHunter

 ### The reason for this repo
 * Multi-choice questions of exam are not listed at the past year paper database